11 min read

 It’s been said that finding a spider on your wedding dress is good luck.
 We’re not sure why this was believed back in old English folklore, but good luck or not, something tells us most brides would be okay with skipping out on this one!

 Apparently, dropping the rings during the ceremony means that the marriage is doomed.
 And you’ll want to really hold onto those suckers because whomever is the one who drops them will be the one to die first!
-Because that’s totally something you want to think about on your wedding day…
+That’s totally something you want to think about on your wedding day…